wooey/Wooey/docs/install.rst

         you can have r'^wooey/'... as your router):

     3. Migrate your database:
-        # Django 1.6 and below:
-        ./manage.py syncdb

-        # Django 1.7 and above
+        # Django 1.8 and above
         ./manage.py makemigrations
         ./manage.py migrate